BITFORCE-IT/WildFlyApp/README.md

 - start in standalone or domain mode
 - used configuration

-When not giving any parameter the defaults are standalone mode with standalone.xml configuration.
+When not given any parameter the defaults are standalone mode with standalone.xml configuration.

 > This example is tested with standalone mode and standalone.xml file.